 The 1920 Louth Flood Disaster

-The 29th of May 2020 will mark 100 years since the Louth Flood Disaster.
+The 29th of May 2020 marked 100 years since the Louth Flood Disaster.
 On that fateful day a "cloud-burst" at tea-time on a Saturday afternoon resulted in a severe flash flood which claimed the lives of 23 local people (including 6 children) making over 800 people homeless and causing widespread devastation in the town.